Amid the death and rubble, Ukrainian teams hunt for evidence of possible war crimes

 Four hours later, his friends reluctantly gave him the tragic news.

-His wife Anna and the others had died inside the car, which exploded into flames.
+His wife, Anna, and the others had died inside the car, which exploded into flames.
 Masha, who couldn’t walk because a drunk driver hit her eight years ago, was also dead.
 So was the boyfriend of Mozhayev’s niece.

 Dasha and his niece were fortunate in not being there.
 They had both gone to Kyiv to collect some more possessions from Dasha’s apartment.
 Many of the neighbors, too, were fortunate.
 While the strike obliterated at least five houses and damaged several others, only one woman among the neighbors was hurt, a woman whose arm was fractured.